DanielLosada/Transformers---Lyrics-Generator/README.md

   And put a new face on the story
   ```

   As we can see, the model performs similar to the fist experiment.
-We can easyly see the change of style and topics depending on the artist requested even though the input prompt it's the same.
-The model went from the 'egotrip' and tough vocabulary from The Notorious B.I.G., to a heartbroken Justin Beaver.However, we note that there is still quite a bit of room for improvement in terms of coherence of the lyrics.
+We can easily see the change of style and topics depending on the artist requested even though the input prompt it's the same.
+The model went from the 'egotrip' and tough vocabulary from The Notorious B.I.G., to a heartbroken Justin Bieber.
+However, we note that there is still quite a bit of room for improvement in terms of coherence of the lyrics.
 We expected the results to be better in that sense.
 The main issue is the lack of computational resources to increase the dataset and/or further fine-tune the parameters.

   Conclusions: